tttapa/py-build-cmake/examples/minimal/README.md

 ```sh
 python -m build .
 ```
-This will first package the source distribution, and then use it to build a binary wheel package for your platform.
-While building the wheel, py-build-cmake will invoke CMake to build your extension modules, and include them in the wheel.
+This will first package the source distribution, which is then used to build a binary Wheel package for your platform.
+While building the Wheel, py-build-cmake will invoke CMake to build your extension modules, and include them in the Wheel.
 The resulting packages can be found in the `dist` folder.

-You could upload these packages to PyPI, as explained in https://packaging.python.org/en/latest/tutorials/packaging-projects/#uploading-the-distribution-archives.
+You could now upload these packages to PyPI, as explained in https://packaging.python.org/en/latest/tutorials/packaging-projects/#uploading-the-distribution-archives.
+For a real-world project, it is recommended to use trusted publishing as part of a CI workflow, which is more secure and less error prone than manually uploading the files.
+This is not covered by this tutorial, but you can find more details in the [FAQ](https://tttapa.github.io/py-build-cmake/FAQ.html#how-to-upload-my-package-to-pypi).

-On Linux, you might want to use [auditwheel](https://github.com/pypa/auditwheel) to make your package compatible with a larger range of systems.
+On Linux, you'll want to use [auditwheel](https://github.com/pypa/auditwheel) to make sure that your package is compatible with a larger range of systems.

 ### Installing the package locally